-If you don’t have the resources required to purchase expensive social media performance measurement and management tools, don’t worry.
+If you don’t have the resources required to purchase expensive measurement and management tools to track social media engagement and performance, don’t worry.
 There are plenty of free or low-cost options that can provide you with quality data as a useful starting point, such as Google Analytics and social networks’ own data services.

 Social performance tools can present an overview of what’s happening on each of your pages, while Google Analytics can complete the ‘story’, showing you what happens once users have clicked through to your website.

 6. Benchmark, compare, analyse and review

 When reviewing performance across specific time periods, it’s useful to have internal benchmarks as well as industry-specific or competitor data in place.